Support and advice for veterans and serving members of HM Forces

-The aims of Community Covenants are to:
+The aims of the community covenants is to:

 - nurture public understanding and awareness amongst the public of issues affecting the armed forces community